 Example 2

-Trainers introduce new concepts during in-person sessions and then assign online tasks and interactive activities to reinforce learning, allowing employees to review lessons and complete assignments at their own pace.
+Trainers introduce new concepts during in-person sessions and then assign online tasks and interactive blended learning activities, such as quizzes, scenario-based simulations, and group discussions.
+These activities ensure employees grasp concepts thoroughly and can apply them effectively.

 Example 3